NXT TakeOver: Brooklyn: Aftermath

+NXT Women's Champion Bayley made her first appearance since TakeOver: Brooklyn on the September 16 episode of NXT.
+After she won her match, Sasha Banks interrupted and vowed to defeat Bayley over and over again.
+NXT general manager William Regal then announced that Bayley would defend the NXT Women's Championship against Banks in the first-ever Iron Woman match in the main event of TakeOver: Respect.

 Following the 2015 TakeOver: Brooklyn, many other TakeOvers adopted this naming convention of having the event titled after its host city.
 This Brooklyn event would also be the first of four annual shows in a subseries of TakeOvers titled TakeOver: Brooklyn.
 All four of the Brooklyn shows were held at the Barclays Center as support shows for WWE's annual SummerSlam pay-per-view.
 This in turn also made it the first TakeOver to have its own subseries of TakeOver events.
 While TakeOver: New York in 2019 was also held at the Barclays Center, it did not continue the Brooklyn chronology, and was instead held in April as a support show for WrestleMania 35 and was also instead named after the U.S. state instead of the city.
 In turn, the final TakeOver: Brooklyn event was the 2018 event, with 2019 TakeOver: Toronto instead being held as that year's support show for SummerSlam.